dcop7/tips_and_guides/workflow/personal_productivity_system.md

 - Every idea is a row with a name, tagged if useful.
 Most stay a one-line page forever, at zero extra cost.
 - If an idea outgrows a line or two — more context, a few options worth weighing, some reasoning — write straight into that row's page body.
 Nothing has to be decided upfront; the row was always a full page underneath.
 - If the idea is really about something already tracked elsewhere — say, one specific team — skip this database and drop the note directly onto that team's own page in Teams instead.
 It already carries the right context; a generic ideas list shouldn't compete with a home that already exists.
-- No dedicated review ritual.
-Glance at it occasionally, filtered by tag if the list grows; an idea only leaves it when you decide to act on it, at which point it graduates into a Project.
+- A quarterly glance (Part 8) is the only ritual this gets — enough to stop it slowly turning into a graveyard of old ideas, without asking for more attention than these are worth week to week.
+An idea only leaves the list when you decide to act on it, at which point it graduates into a Project.

 The database stays exactly as small as it needs to be — two fields, one of them as loose as a property can get — which is the same golden rule as everywhere else in this system, just satisfied with a database instead of a page once filtering by tag was the actual requirement.